avichai504/Online-Flower-Shop/ProjectStructure.md

 npm install --save-dev nodemon eslint prettier
 ```

-# Packages for the Clirnt side
+# Packages to install on the Client side

 ## Essential Packages